- 4 pounds fresh pumpkin flesh, peeled, seeded, and chopped

 - 2 tablespoons unsalted butter

 - 1/2 teaspoon freshly ground white pepper

-Place the chopped pumpkin in a large saucepan, cover with water, and add 1 teaspoon salt.
-Bring to a boil and cook, uncovered, until fork tender, about 15 minutes.
-Drain in a colander, let cool, and mash in a large bowl.
-(You should have about 4 cups of pumpkin puree.)
+- Put the chopped pumpkin in a large saucepan, cover with water, and add 1 teaspoon of the salt.
+Bring to a boil and cook until fork-tender, about 15 minutes.
+Drain, let cool, and mash.
+You should have about 4 cups.

-In a large, heavy pot or Dutch oven, melt the butter over medium-high heat.
-Add the onions, bay leaves, the remaining 1 teaspoon salt, the white pepper and sugar.
-Cook, stirring until the onions are soft and lightly golden, about 10 minutes.
-Add the chicken broth, water, pumpkin puree and peanut butter, stirring well to mix.
-Bring the mixture to a boil, then reduce the heat to medium and cook, uncovered, until it is thickened and coats the back of a spoon, about 1 hour and 15 minutes.
+- In a large, heavy pot or Dutch oven, melt the butter over medium-high heat.
+Add the onions, bay leaves, the remaining 1 teaspoon salt, the white pepper, and sugar.
+Cook, stirring, until the onions are soft and lightly golden, about 10 minutes.
+Add the chicken broth, water, pumpkin puree, and peanut butter.
+Stir to mix.
+Bring to a boil, then reduce the heat to medium and cook, uncovered, until it coats a spoon, about 1 hour and 15 minutes.

 - Stir in the cinnamon, nutmeg, and allspice.
 Remove and discard the bay leaves and serve hot in soup bowls.